 2. She was probably in Philippi for trade and commerce.

 3. As a suspected member of the guild (union) of dyers, she had probably traveled there to sell her dyes or purple cloth to the city’s merchants.
-The color obtained using this dye is now called “Turkish red.”
+The color obtained using this dye is now called “Turkish Red.”

 1. This prayer service would bring her into the knowledge of Jesus Christ.
 She and the other women would be instructed in the “way of salvation,” Acts 16:17.

 3. Worshippers of God.
-He accepts all people, Jews and Gentiles, that worship God.
+He accepts all people, Jews and Gentiles, who worship God.
 Peter said to Cornelius: “Then Peter opened his mouth, and said, of a truth I perceive that God is no respecter of persons: But in every nation, he that feareth him, and worketh righteousness, is accepted with him,” Acts 10:34-35.

 a.
 Of the devout Jews, Acts 2:5.